 block in shift': Unclosed quoted field on line 1.
 (CSV::MalformedCSVError)loop'

-Updated by ender672 (Timothy Elliott) almost 9 years ago
+Updated by ender672 (Timothy Elliott) over 9 years ago

 ["aa\rbb"].to_csv results in the string "\"aa\rbb\"\n"

 When you don't specify a row separator the ruby CSV library makes a guess by searching for the first occurrence of \r or \n.